-- According to the NHIC mapping reviewed, the following natural features have been identified within the vicinity of the study area: - The study area boundaries lie within the Perth Long Swamp, a PSW; - The following PSW's are present within 2 km of the study area: Blueberry Marsh, Grant Creek Wetland; - The Perth Blueberry Bog (Candidate Life Science ANSI) is within 2 km of the study area, and - The following SAR have been recorded within 2 km of the study area: Barn Swallow (Hirundo rustica), Bobolink (Dolichonyx oryzivorus), Eastern Meadowlark (Sturnella magna), Eastern Musk Turtle (Sternotherus odoratus), and Gray Ratsnake (Frontenac Axis population) (Pantherophis spiloides). - LIO data from the MNRF identified the following natural features have been identified within 2 km of the study area: - Perth Long Swamp (PSW); - Perth Blueberry Bog (Candidate Life Science ANSI); - Blueberry Marsh (PSW), and - Grant Creek Wetland (PSW).
+- According to the NHIC mapping reviewed and LIO data, the following natural features have been identified within the vicinity of the study area: - A portion of the study area is within/adjacent to the Perth Long Swamp, a PSW; - The following additional PSW's are present within 2 km of the study area: Blueberry Marsh, Grant Creek Wetland; - o The Perth Blueberry Bog (Candidate Life Science ANSI) is within 2 km of the study area, and - The following SAR have been recorded within 2 km of the study area: Barn Swallow (Hirundo rustica), Bobolink (Dolichonyx oryzivorus), Eastern Meadowlark (Sturnella magna), Eastern Musk Turtle (Sternotherus odoratus), and Gray Ratsnake (Frontenac Axis population) (Pantherophis spiloides).

-The PPSdefines Significant Wetlands as "...an area identified as provincially significant by the Ontario Ministry of Natural Resources using evaluation procedures established by the Province..."
+The PPS defines Significant Wetlands as "...an area identified as provincially significant by the Ontario Ministry of Natural Resources using evaluation procedures established by the Province..."
 (PPS, 2020).
 Section 8.6.4(b)(2.) of the Town of Perth Official Plan (2019), identifies Provincially Significant wetlands as "...ecosystems which are important as habitat for a variety of plant and animal species, for water quality, flood control and water storage and recharge areas and for their value for passive recreation".
-The Perth Long Swamp was identified within the study area based on NHIC and LIO data.
-The boundaries of the wetland complex according to LIO data, shows the wetland occurring in the northwest and southeast ends of the study area, as well as along the eastern boundary of the study area (Figure 3).
+The Perth Long Swamp was identified within/adjacent to the study area based on NHIC and LIO data.
+The boundaries of the wetland complex according to LIO data, shows the wetland occurring southeast of the study area (Figure 3).
 However, this data was determined to be historic (1987) and required updating.
 H. Lunn conducted a wetland evaluation to map the current boundaries of the PSW within the study area.
-Figure 3 outlines the updated boundaries of the Perth Long Swamp within the study area contrasting with the outdated boundaries.
-The wetland drains southeast through tributaries that cross under North Street.
+Figure 3 outlines the updated boundaries of the Perth Long Swamp through the outdated boundaries.
+The wetland drains southeast through southeast through area contrasting with the outdated boundaries.

+tributaries that cross under North Street.
 These tributaries drain into Tay River south of the study area.
-The new boundaries of the wetland do not significantly deviate from the previous boundaries with the exception of expansion of the boundaries in the southeast end of the study area and a reduction in the northwest end of the study area.
+The new boundaries of the wetland do not significantly deviate from the previous boundaries with the exception of expansion of the boundaries southeast of the study area and a reduction towards the the northwest.